What to Know About Your Sewer Service

 - When receiving the call, the City will dispatch a Utilities operator to assess the problem.

 - If the mainline is clear and providing that a four-inch cleanout access is available within your home, we'll perform a power ream and camera inspection of the service line.
-The homeowner is required to sign service agreement form prior to any work taking place on private property and charges may apply.
+Subject to Sanitary Sewer Bylaw, the following charges may apply: